nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 await Promise.all([sellGrapes(), sellOlives()])
 ```

-Using `Promise.all()` might make a little more obvious that we are scheduling some different pieces of work to run concurrently.
+Using `Promise.all()` is a more commonly used way to schedule different tasks to run concurrently.

 Note that with `Promise.all()`, the resulting promise will reject as soon as any of the promises rejects.
-In our previous code, since we await the promises independently, we will always catch errors in `transaction1` before `transaction2`.
+In our previous example, since we await the two promises independently, we will always catch errors in `transaction1` before `transaction2`.

 But let's not digress too much into this.
 Now that we understand the problem, how do we fix the race condition?